benstirk871/northcoders-news-backend/README.md

 ## API

-Once the databases were set up, I created a series of RESTful endpoints.
+Once the databases were set up, I used the Express framework to create an API server with a series of RESTful endpoints.
+These endpoints allow for CRUD (Create, Read, Update, Delete) requests to be made in the front-end application, so data can be retrieved.
 This project uses the MVC (Model, View, Controller) paradigm to modularise and organise the code.
 A full test suite was also written for the API to ensure:

 - Data is retrieved and manipulated correctly